darkn3rd/script-tut/README.md

 * Capitalizing a string
 * Sorting an array

-**NOTES** *At least one scripting language is incable of returning an array, and this would be AWK.*
+**NOTES** *At least one scripting language is incable of returning an array, and this would be AWK.
+Scripting environments like Command Shell (Batch) and C Shell do not even support functions*

 ### Environment Variables

 **FUTURE CONTENT SNEAK PREVIEW** *This is a common and important task in system administration is maintaining environments variables and search path.
 One snippet will demonstrate parsing a PATH string, while another will getting and setting an environment variable.*

+### Filters

+**FUTURE CONTENT SNEAK PREVIEW** *These scripts are programs whether or not the program is non-interactive or interactive.
+Scripts can be designed to be used in conjunction with other scripts, and act as a filter.
+Most script languages, this can be done easily, and a few languages, such as Awk, Powershell, and Perl can run in filter mode.
+This is the last section of the Basic Scripting Tutorial, as advanced scripts will work on files, and potentially be used as filters.*

 ## Key to Naming Convention